Bridge to Bridge to Bridge

 The 5O5s will continue their four-day event through Sunday, and if you can get close enough (without interfering) to watch a wire-to-wire spinnaker jibe, you’ll be impressed.
 There are seven world champions in the fleet.

-"It’s nothing against their overall mission, but there have been a number of examples of overzealous enforcement," said Hugh Bower, the chief of staff for Assemblymember Mullin, who used the now-famous example of Scott’s Seafood being cited for having the wrong size and color table and chairs.
-"But we want to emphasize that in no way do we want to limit the core mission of the BCDC."
+“It’s nothing against their overall mission, but there have been a number of examples of overzealous enforcement,” said Hugh Bower, the chief of staff for South San Francisco Assemblymember Kevin Mullin, who leads the bipartisan coalition.
+Bower used the now-famous example of Scott’s Seafood being cited for having the wrong size and color table and chairs.
+“But we want to emphasize that in no way do we want to limit the core mission of the BCDC,” Bower told us.

 In the run up to recommending an audit, Assemblymember Mullin’s office said they explored the public record and spoke to permittees, identified a pattern between separate cases, and noticed a common tactic of imposing maximum fines and penalties.
 This led to the push for a comprehensive review of the BCDC enforcement.